-I was recommended for a commission to design a window graphic in the reception area of School of Chemical and Process Engineering, University of Leeds as part of their refurbishment.
-The windows are incredibly large and in a prominent area and are south facing so the intensity of light was important.
+I was recommended for a commission to design a window graphic in the reception area of The School of Chemical and Process Engineering, University of Leeds as part of their refurbishment.
+The windows are incredibly large, in a prominent area and are south facing so the intensity of light and the heat generation was an important consideration when designing the window graphic.
 Full design coverage was needed but the light still had to pass through the material and so the level of opacity had to be considered.

 The window graphic had to represent the Schools’ taught subjects, high level of research, links with industry – so their past, present and future vision.
-I researched the Schools’ history, interviewed academics and technicians, undertook photo shoots and began to understand the phenomenal research work carried out at the school, which continues to impact the industry.
+I researched the School’s history, interviewed academics and technicians, undertook photo shoots and began to understand the phenomenal research work carried out at the school, which continues to make an impact on many industries.

 Below are some of the photographs of the reception area and window – before and after, and the full graphic – it looks brilliant and certainly has an impact when you walk in.
 There is a depth and talking with a few people yesterday they keep returning to see new elements in the design they hadn’t seen before!